Showing posts with label SRI LANKA. Show all posts

 Bentota – Galle - 70 km

 Sri Lanka was an intriguing country with several religions.
-Buddhists, Hindus, Muslims and Christians all seemed to get on well, and practically all villages sported a church, a Buddhist stupa, a mosque, as well as a Hindu temple.
-My favourite was the immensely ornate Hindu temples and I found it virtually impossible to cycle past without taking a few pictures.
-Then, of course, there were the ever-present Buddhist monks with their brightly coloured saffron robes of whom I snatched a few pics before reaching Galle, famous for its Old Dutch fort.
+Buddhists, Hindus, Muslims and Christians all seemed to get on well, and practically all villages had a church, a Buddhist stupa, a mosque, and a Hindu temple.
+My favourite was the immensely ornate Hindu temples, and I found it virtually impossible to cycle past without taking a few pictures.
+Then, of course, there were the ever-present Buddhist monks in their brightly coloured saffron robes, whom I snapped a few pics of before reaching Galle, famous for its Old Dutch fort.

 The fort was more of a citadel, and today Galle is a bustling town within the old walls.
 Staying within the walled area proved costly, as guesthouses had jacked up their prices by then.
 Luckily, I found a room at 2000 rupees for the night.
-Food was equally pricey, prompting me to take a walk to the main gate where traders sold snacks at 10 rupees a piece.
+Food was equally pricey, prompting me to walk to the main gate, where traders sold snacks for 10 rupees each.

 Galle – Unawatuna - 7 km

 Soon past the coconut sellers, a sign pointed to the old hippie town of Unawatuna.
 So, I veered in that direction and discovered a lovely touristy village.
-Once in town, I immediately located digs and set out to explore the town.
-Unawatuna came with a lively touristy trade and, as can be expected of a touristy destination, all items were slightly pricey.
-Nonetheless, it remained a pleasant village with the usual traders selling clothes and jewellery, just as one can expect of Sri Lanka’s most famous beach town.
+Once in town, I immediately found digs and set out to explore.
+Unawatuna had a lively, touristy trade, and, as can be expected of a tourist destination, all items were slightly pricey.
+Nonetheless, it remained a pleasant village with the usual traders selling clothes and jewellery, as one would expect in Sri Lanka’s most famous beach town.

 Unawatuna – Tangalle - 80 km